 One great advantage of this card is the relatively low annual fee of $192.60 per year.
-Not only will that make you eligible for the sign-up bonus, but at each annual renewal 10,000 Citi Miles are credited to your account, transferable into one of 12 frequent flyer schemes (including KrisFlyer) at a 1:1 ratio.
+Not only will that make you eligible for any sign-up bonus (though none is currently running), but at each annual renewal 10,000 Citi Miles are credited to your account, transferable into one of 12 frequent flyer schemes (including KrisFlyer) at a 1:1 ratio.

 As we value KrisFlyer miles at 2 cents each, those 10,000 points are worth at least $200.00 against future redemptions, so the card is effectively paying for itself, even if you don’t use it much.

 I’ve held this card since 2013, and last year Citi waived my annual renewal fee without me asking, and still credited the 10,000 bonus miles.
 Can’t say fairer than that, though it can’t be guaranteed they will do this, and maybe I just got lucky.